gabeklein/entangled-io/README.md

 ## Abstract

 Entangled, when paired in a client and server app using typescript, fully abstracts matters of transport.
-At build time, it will generate for you matching resources and HTTP adaptors, following a map of gathered business-logic functions you're defining anyway throughout your app.
+At build time, it will generate for you paired resources and adaptors, which follow a map of gathered up business-logic functions you define.

 For linked projects, this helps webpack scan a front-end build for what would otherwise be [illegal imports](https://i.kym-cdn.com/entries/icons/original/000/028/207/Screen_Shot_2019-01-17_at_4.22.43_PM.jpg) (as they can't actually be bundled).
 In their place, the entangled runtime fetches from an endpoint, resources which proxy the real functions being invoked.